admu-progvar/progvar-library/README.md

 - Add tutorials (even just as comments) on how to use each code snippet.
 - Replace the headline image with something more catchy.

+### For Hacktober participants:
+- Whoever contributes the most by the end of the month will receive a free copy of [HyperRouge](https://store.steampowered.com/app/342610/HyperRogue/) on Steam.

 ---

 ## How to Contribute